nginx/unit-docs/source/configuration.rst

    Although Unit is fully dynamic, sometimes you just want to copy an existing setup without the need for subsequent meddling.
-Unit's :ref:`state directories <installation-config-src-state>` are interchangeable, provided they are used by the same version of Unit that created them, so you can use a shortcut to replicate a Unit instance.
+Unit's :ref:`state directories <source-config-src-state>` are interchangeable, provided they are used by the same version of Unit that created them, so you can use a shortcut to replicate a Unit instance.